University Nanosatellite Program

 The University Nanosat Program is a satellite design and fabrication competition for universities.
 It is jointly administered by the Air Force Office of Scientific Research (AFOSR), the Air Force Research Laboratory (AFRL), the American Institute of Aeronautics and Astronautics (AIAA), the Space Development and Test Wing and the AFRL Space Vehicles Directorate's Spacecraft Technology division.
 NASA's Goddard Space Flight Center was involved from the program inception through Nanosat-3.

 The UNP is a recurring competition that involves two phases.
 The first phase (Phase A) occurs as university teams initially respond to a solicitation posted by the UNP program or one of its partner organizations.
 The solicitation results in a competition for selection for that program cycle.
 Typically 10-11 awards are made during this initial phase.
-Grants are offerred to the awardees to participate in a rigorous two-year process to design and develop their satellite concept.
+Grants are offered to the awardees to participate in a rigorous two-year process to design and develop their satellite concept.
 At the end of the two years, a Flight Competition Review is held where judges evaluate each program's progress and readiness to move to the next phase.
 Winners from each cycle are offered launch by AFRL when the systems are ready for flight.
 Other U.S. Government agencies, such as NASA through the Educational Launch of Nanosatellites (ELaNa) initiative, also step in to offer launch opportunities when available.
 Since 1999, there have been 11 cycles of the program.

 The program's objective is to train tomorrow's space professionals by providing a rigorous two year concept to flight-ready spacecraft competition for U. S. higher education institutions and to enable small satellite research and development (R&D), integration and flight test.
 Approximately 5,000 college students and 40 institutions of higher learning have been involved in this unique experience since its inception in 1999.